mssola/thesis/docs/README.md

 workflow of this course was to make some deliveries during the month.
 The course ends with a final report and a presentation.

+# Midterm

+After spending a couple of months working on this project, it was expected of me to write a midterm report.
+It's not too fancy or detailed, but it did the job.

 # Report

 The report directory contains all the LaTeX files that are needed to generate